dnfitzgerald/CITEseqLN-Tcells/README.md

 available at bioRxiv 2022.11.04.514366; doi: https://doi.org/10.1101/2022.11.04.514366

-RNA–seq, epitope and TCR data that support the findings of this study have been deposited in the Gene Expression Omnibus (GEO) under accession codes GSE252608 and GSE252455.
+RNA–seq, epitope and TCR data that support the findings of this study have been deposited in the European Genome-Phenome Archive (https://ega-archive.org/studies) under accession number EGAD50000000497.
 Highly multiplexed immunofluorescence images will be available in the BioStudies database (https://www.ebi.ac.uk/biostudies/) under accession number S-BIAD565 upon final publication.
 Additional data are provided in `data` as .csv, .rds or .RData files.
 Among the Rmarkdown files contained in `analysis/`, only `MapTcells_5scRNA.Rmd` and `NeighborhoodAnalysis.Rmd` is absolutely necessary to run.
 All other Rmarkdown documents contained in `analysis/` allow to reproduce files contained in `output/`.
 The object `Tcells_Integrated.rds` can either be downloaded from HeiData database (see above) or reproduced using `IntegrateTcells.Rmd`.
 Additional instructions can be found in `R/ReadData.R`